Python

 fieldPos field_define(fieldExpression, fieldDefinition)

-- fieldDefinition: The definition of the field from custom-fields
+- fieldDefinition: The field definition in custom-fields format.

 fieldPos field_get(fieldExpression)

-Retrieve the field position for a field expression.
+Retrieve the field position for a previously defined field expression.

-Register a classifier that matchs on a specific port and protocol type.
+Register a classifier that matches on a specific port and protocol type.
 This usually isn’t recommended since most protocols can run on any port.

 - name: The short name of the classifier, used internally to identify the classifier.